vdaubry/vdaubry.github.io/_posts/2014-11-21-SEO-for-your-Jekyll-blog.markdown

 ###Part 3: SEO

-what are the simple things you can do to improve the SEO of your blog ?
-Here is the list of changes I made to clean blog template :
+There are some simple things you can do to improve the SEO of your blog, here is the list of changes I made to the clean blog template :

 1) Do not systematically include the blog name in the title tag